+The team at the Birdsville pub.
 The struggles that our QLD farmers are going through have been much documented in the media in recent months, but they have been struggling for much longer than that.
 Numerous campaigns have run throughout businesses in QLD in order to raise funds for farmers, most with starving livestock due to the driest winter in many years.

 This year, Scott put together a team from FAAE and Lesside Services and headed out to the iconic Birdsville races to help support the outback farmers and local economy.
 This trip was originally organised by one of Scott’s mates in honour of a good friend that developed a brain tumour and lost his fight 2 years ago.

-“We all wanted to honour our mate by doing the this trip and in doing so, supporting the outback economy,” Scott said.
+“We all wanted to honour our mate by doing this trip and in doing so, supporting the outback economy,” Scott said.
 “We

 travelled through some iconic outback towns and spent up big in the hopes it helped their small economies.”